st3rk/Olimex_A20/README.md

 Olimex sells a cheap [4.3" touch screen](https://www.olimex.com/Products/OLinuXino/LCD/LCD-OLinuXino-4.3TS/open-source-hardware).
 They provides official images with that screen support, but they are based on [linux-sunxi](http://linux-sunxi.org).
 While more and more feature were implemented to the mainline Linux kernel, the linux-sunxi project became less attractive, and received less contributions.

-There was no documentation to make work this screen with a mainline u-boot and linux kernel, but it's actually pretty easy.
+There is few documentation to make work this screen with a mainline u-boot and linux kernel, but it's actually pretty easy.
 We need two parts:
 * a u-boot configured to initialize the LCD display, with the good parameters (resolution, GPIO used for the connection)
 * a kernel with simplefb support (available since 3.19, it's ok with Debian Stretch)